Chaka Salt Lake

+A branch railway connects the town of Chaka to the Qinghai–Tibet railway.
+Originally constructed for transporting salt, the line is nowadays used by tourist trains from Xining, with a travel time of over 4 hours.

 Chaka Lake is a major tourist destination and a key salt mine in Qinghai.
 In 2018, it received more than 3 million visitors.
 The lake is famous for its crystal-blue water and reflective lake bed, and is popularly known as "Mirror of the Sky".